 - Ensuring that competitive employment is considered the first and primary option for persons with disabilities who want to become employed.

 - KentuckyWorks works closely with the Community Work Transition Program (CWTP), a longstanding project currently in 105 districts and designed to provide a positive beginning in the world of work for students with disabilities.
 It is expected that our learning from KentuckyWorks will further refine and improve the CWTP.

 - Areas of technical assistance and resources include:

 - Developing teams with representation from relevant agencies involved with youth and employment

 - Increasing the capacity of these school teams to understand the employment process and improve their ability to develop and/or enhance partnerships with employers and providers

 - Using proven tools to support successful work experiences for individuals

 - Improving partnerships with families

-This project is collaborative effort between the University of Kentucky’s Human Development Institute (KY UCEDD), the KY Office of Vocational Rehabilitation (OVR), KY Department of Education, KY Division of Developmental and Intellectual Disabilities, KY Department for Independent Living, KY Protection & Advocacy, KY Community and Technical College System, Kentucky Governor’s Office of Early Childhood (GOEC), Commonwealth Council on Developmental Disabilities, KY Office of Autism, and the KY Autism Training Center
+This project is a collaborative effort between the University of Kentucky’s Human Development Institute (UKHDI), the KY Office of Vocational Rehabilitation (OVR), KY Department of Education, KY Division of Developmental and Intellectual Disabilities, KY Department for Aging and Independent Living (DAIL), KY Protection & Advocacy, KY Community and Technical College System, Kentucky Governor’s Office of Early Childhood (GOEC), Commonwealth Council on Developmental Disabilities, KY Office of Autism, and the KY Autism Training Center